Bylawpedia

 Job duties assigned to bylaw enforcement officers vary considerably depending on what community they work for.
 In some locations, officers are assigned to general enforcement duties, being responsible for essentially all bylaw enforcement from animal control to parking enforcement to zoning regulations.
 In others, there will be different classes of bylaw enforcement officers assigned to different types of enforcement work; i.e. animal control officers, parking enforcement officers, property inspectors, etc. (Indeed Editorial Team, 2023; Office of the Ombudsperson, 2015, pp. 4-5).

-There are two methods of appointing or designating people as bylaw enforcement officers in British Columbia.
+There are two common methods of appointing or designating people as bylaw enforcement officers in British Columbia.
 One way is to appoint the employees under the Police Act, but this method is rarely used by communities in the province.
 Instead, most will use the authority of the Community Charter or Local Government Act to enact a bylaw which establishes the position of bylaw enforcement officer and then employ one or more persons to fill that position (Howieson, 2009, p.
 1).

 It must be pointed out that not all bylaw enforcement staff working on behalf of local governments are directly employed by them.
 Sometimes the government of a community will, due to a lack of personnel with the necessary skills, a desire to reduce a heavy caseload for their in-house officers or a need for cost-cutting, engage the services of a private company or a charity organization to perform bylaw enforcement.
 These contractors may be engaged to perform all bylaw enforcement or just certain types, such as animal control and parking enforcement (Canadian Corps of Commissionaires, n.d.; City of Dawson Creek, n.d.; Office of the Ombudsperson, 2015, pp. 4, 5 & 31).